ericoporto/ags-manual-wiki/Character.md

 int Character.Scaling
 ```

-Gets/sets the character's current scaling level.

-This property can always be read, and returns the character's current
-zoom level.
-The default value is 100 if they are not currently scaled.
+Gets/sets the character's current scaling level, in percents.
+The permitted value range is 1 to 32767.
+A character that has the regular size has this property set to 100.

 You can only set the value of this property if
 [`ManualScaling`](Character#charactermanualscaling) is enabled for the
 character; otherwise, the scaling is determined automatically based on
 the walkable area that the character is on.

+This property returns the actual current scaling at any given moment, whether it was set by you or acquired from the walkable area.

 Example: